-As discussed in further detail in this discussion and analysis, the following represents the most significant financial highlights for the year ended December 31, 2023:
+As discussed in further detail in this discussion and analysis, the following represents the most significant financial highlights for the year ended December 31, 2024:

-- Operating revenue of \$12.3 million in 2023 was \$0.4 million or 3% higher than the prior year due to a \$354,477 increase in service revenue.
-The increase in service revenue was led by real estate development fees included in certain capital grant projects. - Operating expense of \$10.9 million in 2023 was \$2.0 million or 23% higher than the prior year primarily due to a \$1.7 million increase in salary and benefits.
-In 2023, salary and benefits increased \$1.1 million from an adjustment to pension and other postemployment benefits (OPEB) (See Notes 10 & 11), and \$0.6 million due to an increase in wages and related benefits.
-Additionally, property holding cost increased \$0.3 million in 2023 due to properties acquired during the year (See Note 14). - Capital assets decreased \$1.0 million or -1% in 2023 due to additions of \$122,783 of land improvements at the Convention Center Hotel site and \$177,326 of parking facility and leasehold improvements, offset by \$1.3 million of depreciation and amortization. - Other noncurrent assets increased \$24.5 million or 42 percent in 2023 primarily as a result of a \$25.2 million increase in assets held for resale (See Note 14).
-The Port acquired various properties in Camp Washington in 2023 as part of its industrial strategy to gain control of contiguous parcels and combine project sites to market and incentivize larger-scale redevelopment efforts.
-The Port intends to decrease development costs for prospective end-users, stimulating Cincinnati's metro industrial market. - Net position increased to \$32.3 million by the end of 2023, an increase of \$19.3 million or 149 percent from the previous year.
-The increase is mainly derived from a \$2.5 million increase in trust and grant restricted net position and a \$17.1 million increase in unrestricted net position, the part of net position that can be used to finance day-to-day operations.
+- Operating revenue of \$13.7 million in 2024 was \$1.4 million or 11% higher than the prior year due to a \$1,287,886 increase in service revenue.
+The increase in service revenue was led by public finance fees. - Operating expenses of \$11.6 million in 2024 were \$.7 million or 6% higher than the prior year primarily due to increases in salaries and benefits expense and property holding costs. - Capital assets decreased \$54.5 million or -61% in 2024, primarily due to the disposal of land and land improvements for the Convention Center Hotel.
+The Port entered into an agreement with Hamilton County in 2024 to acquire Convention Center Hotel land to facilitate transfer back to the public sector.
+See Note 5 for additional information regarding capital assets. - Other noncurrent assets increased \$12.6 million or 15 percent in 2024 primarily as a result of an increase in assets held for resale (See Note 14).
+The Port acquired various properties in Camp Washington in 2023 and in 2024 as part of its industrial strategy to gain control of contiguous parcels and combine project sites to market and incentivize larger-scale redevelopment efforts.
+The Port intends to decrease development costs for prospective end-users, stimulating Cincinnati's metro industrial market.
+One large industrial sale occurred in 2024. - Outstanding debt decreased by \$56 million in 2024 primarily due to the early retirement of the Convention Center Hotel revenue refunding bonds.
+See Note 7 for additional information regarding the Port's outstanding debt. - Net position increased to \$46.5 million by the end of 2024, an increase of \$14.2 million or 44 percent from the previous year.
+The increase is mainly derived from a \$12 million increase in unrestricted net position, the part of net position that can be used to finance day-to-day operations.